 In Australia, copyright protection is automatic.
-This means that a work does not need to be registered or have a copyright notice on it to be protected by copyright.
-A work will be protected as soon as it is put into material form, such as being written down or recorded in some way (filmed or recorded on an audio tape).
+This means that material does not need to be registered or have a copyright notice on it to be protected by copyright.
+Material will be protected as soon as it is put into material form, such as being written down or recorded in some way (filmed or recorded on an audio tape).

 Copyright and plagiarism

 The relationship between copyright and plagiarism can be tricky to understand.
 Plagiarism is a type of misconduct that, in some cases, may also give rise to copyright infringement.

 Plagiarism occurs where a student uses someone else’s ideas or words and pretends they are their own.
 If the student has used a lot of someone else’s words without that person’s permission, copyright infringement may also occur.

 Who owns the copyright?

 The person who creates material will normally own copyright in it.
 In general: